axadn/SoundShroud_cookbooks/runit/README.md

 **Check Script**

-To create a service that has a check script in its service directory, set the `check` property to `true`, and create a `sv-checker-check.erb` template.
+To create a service that has a check script in its service directory, set the `check` parameter to `true`, and create a `sv-checker-check.erb` template.

 ```ruby
 runit_service "checker" do